pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

   - We use intervals to abbreviate that as an optimization, but the ideal model often helps answer questions about how they should function.
   - What Date called intervals inspired Postgres range types.
 - This is probably my favorite of all the temporal books.
+- They are very critical of the standard, as we'll see.